stillbreeze/stillbreeze.github.io/_posts/2018-7-17-Ingredients For Closing the Gap Between Machines and Humans.md

 ###### 1.1.
 Intuitive physics

-Children have a developed intuitive physical state representation which gives an approximate, probabilisitc and oversimplified account of the the physical world and its interactions.
+Children have a developed intuitive physical state representation which gives an approximate, probabilistic and oversimplified account of the the physical world and its interactions.
 Many recent works have tried to embed deep learning models within a physics simulation engine from which it can learn this notion of intuitive physics, but how well it incorporates the physical rules of world, whether it can learn with as few experiences as humans do and how we evaluate what they have learnt are all challenging problems.

 ###### 1.2.
 Intuitive psychology